 In your hands that once held tools to bring life from the earth now holds a weapon to take life from it.

 John Saarloos was the son of a farmer.
-He The oldest of 3 brothers and a sister.
+He is the oldest of 3 brothers and a sister.

 His father died at a young age, and John being the eldest dropped out of school and became the man of the house.

-The farm was a 10 horse farm, a large physically demanding load to bear at a young age.
-It was called a 10 horse farm because that is how many horses were needed to work the expanse of the land.
+The farm was a ten horse farm, a large physically demanding load to bear at a young age.
+It was called a ten horse farm because that is how many horses were needed to work the expanse of the land.